texhex/BiosSledgehammer/README.md

 **Note**: BIOS Sledgehammer enforces that the source files are stored in a sub folder of the [model folder](#models-folder) called ``ME-<VERSION>``.
 If the desired ME firmware version is ``9.5.61.3012``, the folder needs to be named ``\ME-9.5.61.3012\``.

 If anything goes wrong during the process, an error is generated.

+:warning: **WARNING!** Some versions of the update tool for the ME firmware from HP **DO NOT** check if the provided ME firmware file matches the current model.
+This means, they allows to flash the wrong firmware without any error message.
+If this happens, the machine will be FUBAR on next start (CAPS LOCK will blink 5 times and a mainboard replacement is required).
+Please pay extra caution when using ME firmware updates and always do a test run on a spare machine.

 ## TPM Update